9am: Bus departs San Sebastian

 What is the breakfast like?

 Breakfast is bacony and eggy and delicious.
 Sometimes there’a pancake or two thrown in for good measure.
 Our chefs are pretty fricking good at food.
+Let us know any dietary requirements and we’ll sort you out!

 It said on the website that it is a twin tent.
 Can it fit two people?